-On 3 August 2021, the company Nueva Samede 2016, S.L.U. informed the CNMV by means of a Notification of Significant Shareholdings that it holds 4.540% of FCC directly.
+On 27 July 2022, the company Nueva Samede 2016, S.L.U. sent the CNMV a Notification of Significant Shareholdings, stating that it directly holds 4.560% of FCC.
 This company is wholly owned by Esther Koplowitz Romero de Juseu.

-On 3 August 2021, the CNMV was informed by means of a Notification of Significant Shareholdings that Esther Koplowitz Romero de Juseu directly controls 0.033% of FCC and indirectly controls 4.540% of FCC, through Nueva Samede 2016, S.L.U.
+On 27 July 2022, the CNMV was informed by a Notification of Significant Shareholdings that Esther Koplowitz Romero de Juseu directly controls 0.033% of FCC and indirectly controls 4.560% of FCC through Nueva Samede 2016, S.L.U.

-On 4 August 2021, the CNMV was informed by means of a Notification of Significant Shareholdings that CEC directly and indirectly holds exclusively 69.66% of the voting rights of FCC.
-Dominum Dirección y Gestión, S.A. owns 8.462% of FCC and is 100% controlled by Control Empresarial de Capitales, S.A. de C.V.
+On 29 July 2022, the CNMV was informed by a Notification of Significant Shareholdings that CEC directly and indirectly holds exclusively 65.76% of the voting rights of FCC.
+Dominum Dirección y Gestión, S.A. owns 8.501% of FCC and is 100% controlled by Control Empresarial de Capitales, S.A. de C.V.
 (CEC).